publiccodenet/about/activities/codebase-stewardship/supporting-governance/governance-template.md

 * adding, archiving, or removing sub-projects (simple majority)
 * changing the governance rules (this document) (super majority of the product team)
 * licensing and intellectual property changes (including new logos, wordmarks) (simple majority of the product team)

+If more than one technical steering team member disagrees with a decision of the technical steering team, they may appeal to the product steering team who will make the ultimate ruling.

 ## Code of Conduct violations